-E-mail, like calendars, is something that is very personal.
+Email, like calendars, is something that is very personal.
 Over the years, email has morphed from a way to send electronic letters to turning into the digital hub of all we do online.
 Your Facebook account is tied to an email.
 Your Amazon account is tied to an email.
 Everything is tied to your email, so the app we choose matters.
 What’s the best email app for iPhone?
 Read on to find out.

-Email accounts are also difficult to change.
-Once you have it signed up with multiple services, moving from it is like moving your physical address.
+An email account is also difficult to change.
+Once you have used it with multiple services, moving from it is like moving your physical address.
 I’ve seen this first hand when folks leave the school I work at.
 I usually give them a few days to tie everything up, but many of them have used it as a personal account for years despite my warnings not to, so it becomes a difficult transition.

 Like Calendar apps, there are many email apps for iPhone.
 I’ve tried and used just about all of them over the years.
 One of the questions people often ask me is: what’s your favorite email app for iPhone?

 I always say: it depends.
-I have my favorite, but it may not line up with the way you manage email.
-On the other hand, an app may have features you rely on that I don’t need.
-I’m going to show you each app, and I’ll give you my pick at the end.
-If you don’t agree – that is perfectly okay.
+I have my favorite, but it may not line up with the way you manage email or an app might have features you rely on that I don’t need.
+I’m going to show you my top email apps, and I’ll give you my pick at the end.
+If you don’t agree — that is perfectly okay.
 Let me know what you think in the comments.

 One thing to keep in mind, I am looking at iPhone only.
 Some apps work better if you use their macOS counterpart, but I am just looking at the iPhone experience.